rajuch/Auto-scaling-on-ec2/README.md

 ###﻿Problem Statement:
 ﻿
-Hive on hadoop,

-  when user adds the node to the cluster, name node trasfers the data to the new node to balance the cluster and to take the new node into the action (for the execution of tasks).

-  when user decommisions the node from the cluster, name node transfers the data from the decommision node to the other nodes for maintaining the replication factor.

-  These operations takes lot of time when dealing with the huge data (in tera bytes) and these operations have impact on the hive query execution time too..
+While running hive on hadoop, adding the computing node reduces the execution time when load is high but not that much because new node has to work on the other nodes data as it has no data and removing the node from the cluster when the load is low, also takes lot of time.

 ### Solution:

-**Adding the node:**
+To reduce the time to scale the hadoop cluster, we came up with the below idea

  Before adding the new node, move the data from the existing nodes to the new node and add it to the cluster, it balances the cluster and if any new task comes then new node can take it right away as it has the data (data locality).

-**Decommisioning the node:**

-  Before decommisioning, move the data from the decommisioning node to the other nodes in the cluster, it maintains the replication factor.
+And, before decommisioning the node, move the data from the decommisioning node to the other nodes in the cluster, it maintains the replication factor.

+This way reduces the lot of time as we are transferring the data to/from the node manually and it reduces the query time also as the new node can work on its own data.

 Note: Transferring the data is the manual operation and these operations should be done before the execution of hive query